-Auditors' responsibilities for the audit of the financial statements.
+Auditors' responsibilities for the audit of the financial statements

 Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAS (UK) will always detect a material misstatement when it exists.
-Misstatements can arise from fraud of error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.

-Urregularities, including fraud, are instances of non-compliance with laws and regulations.
-We design procedures in line with our respection in respectively.
-Including fraud, is detailed below.
+Irregularities, including fraud, are instances of non-compliance with laws and regulations.
+We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
+The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below.

-Based on our understanding of the company and industry; we identified that the principal risks of non-compliance with laws and regulations related to UK tax legislation, employment laws and regulations and health and safety legislation, and we considered the extent to which non-compliance might have a material effection the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
-We evaluated management sincentives and opportunities for fraudulent manipulation of the financial statements. (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries and management bias in accounting estimates.
-Audit procedures performed by the engagement team included.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to employment laws and regulations and health and safety legislation, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We also considered those laws and regulations that have a direct impact on the financial statements such as UK tax legislation and the Companies Act 2006.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries and management bias in accounting estimates.
+Audit procedures performed by the engagement team included:

-- Discussions with management, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - · Reviewing meeting minutes with the Board and those charged with governance; - Identifying and testing journal entries with unusual account combinations in relation to revenue and cash; and - Challenging assumptions and judgements made by management in their accounting estimates and judgements.
+- Discussions with management, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - Reviewing meeting minutes with the Board and those charged with governance; - Identifying and testing journal entries with unusual account combinations in relation to revenue, costs of sales, intercompany and cash; and - · Challenging assumptions and judgements made by management in their accounting estimates and judgements.